xsparc/iSensor-FX3-API/README.md

 #### Firmware Environment

-This repository includes an eclipse `.project` file that enables easily importing the necessary code and resources into the Cypress EZ USB Suite environment.
+This repository includes an eclipse `.project` file for each firmware which enables easily importing the necessary code and resources into the Cypress EZ USB Suite environment.
 The Cypress EZ USB Suite IDE can be found on Cypress' website [here](https://www.cypress.com/documentation/software-and-drivers/ez-usb-fx3-software-development-kit).
 Once downloaded and installed, open the `Cypress EZ USB Suite`, Select `File -> Import -> Existing Project Into Workplace` and select the `.project` file in this repository

 #### .NET Environment

-This firmware relies heavily on the accompanying FX3 API to implement many timing-sensitive vendor commands, data transfers, etc. It is *highly* recommended that the same firmware and interface versions be used.
+This firmware relies heavily on the accompanying FX3 API to implement many timing-sensitive vendor commands, data transfers, etc. As of v1.0.4, the firmware version number must match the FX3 API version number for any application to function.
 Additional details on setting up the API development and example application environments can be found in their respective repositories.

 ## Drivers